oracle-livelabs/security/blockchain-table-new/blockchain-table-digests/blockchain-table-digests.md

-# Advanced Digest Generation and Verification in Blockchain Tables
+# Digest Generation and Verification in Blockchain Tables

 ## **Introduction**